Martin Long (politician)

+Political career

-As a legislator, Mr. Long has been a member of the Standing Committee on Families and Communities.
+As a legislator, Long has been a member of the Standing Committee on Families and Communities.
 In addition to this, Mr. Long participated in the Alberta Joint Working Group on MMIWG (Murdered and Missing Indigenous Women and Girls) which resulted in the 113 Pathways to Justice Report.

 In his elected position, responsible resource development has been a focus.
-He chairs the Upper-Smoky Caribou Sub-Regional Task Force and advocates both industry and conservation in his constituency; most notably in relation to the Mountain Pine Beetle.
+He chairs the Upper-Smoky Caribou Sub-Regional Task Force and advocates both industry and conservation in his constituency; most notably in relation to the Mountain Pine Beetle, for the elimination of which he submitted the non-government Motion 505 on 24 June 2019.
+Motion 505 was carried the same day.
+Four days later a CBC article said that 14% of Jasper National Park had been infested to date.